 2. One of the pages should feature a brand new plugin of your choice.
 Find a new plugin that you like.
 Install, activate the plugin and put it to work.
 Write a brief description of the plugin on one of your pages.

-3. Make the site look as cool as you possibly can be choosing and installing an awesome template.
+3. Make the site look as cool as you possibly can by choosing and installing an awesome template.

 4. Create and embed a Google Form.
 See below for instructions.

 To create a Google Form you will need a free Google account.
 Afterward you will create the from from the Google Documents menu.
-Many tutorials are available on the web if you search for them.
-One nice tutorial is available at: http://www.mattsilverman.com/2008/10/introduction-to-google-forms.html.
+You probably already know how, but if not, I expect you to figure this one out on your own.

 1. Make sure that your form has at least three questions that ask for name and other contact information such as email address and at least one multiple choice question.
 After you create the form you will need to get the embed code that will allow you to place your form inside of a webpage of your choosing via an iframe.
 The embed code is generated automatically for you from the More Actions menu of the Google Forms Editor.
 You can also get the same embed code from the spreadsheet view of your form.